REASON-6G/mATRIC/README.md

 Follow these steps to build and run the key containers of mATRIC using Docker Compose. <br>

 1. Clone this repository.
-2. Build and run the key containers of mATRIC using Docker Compose open a terminal and run the following command in the directory where your docker-compose.yml is located:
+2. Build and run the key containers of mATRIC using Docker Compose.
+Open a terminal and run the following command in the directory where your docker-compose.yml is located:

   	 ``` Bash
 	docker-compose build